-Place retractors to protect the PCL and collateral ligaments during tibial resection if a CR implant is chosen.
+Place retractors to protect soft tissues during tibial resection.

 Extension Gap Assessment and Balancing

 Posterior Stabilized

 For the PS technique, connect the ATTUNE Knee System Spacer Base and desired Shim to the Spacer Block to assess both the extension and flexion gaps.
 When the ATTUNE Knee Spacer Base is attached, both ends of the Spacer Block are equal thickness and can each be connected to a different Shim to allow successive evaluation of multiple thicknesses.
 As an example, if the surgeon is unsure as to whether the gap will correspond to a 5 mm or 6 mm insert, the 5 mm Shim can be connected to one end and the 6 mm Shim to the other.